Harry Stewart Jr.: 1948 Butcher Hollow P-47 Thunderbolt crash

 Mary tore up some bedsheets, and disinfected and bandaged Stewart's legs.
-After giving Stewart "all-purpose" moonshine for pain relief, much to Stewart's chagrin (he had sworn off liquor for Lent), Lafe reloaded Stewart on the horse and took him onto a mud and gravel road towards a local store on the main road.
+After giving Stewart "all-purpose" moonshine for pain relief, much to Stewart's chagrin as he had sworn off liquor for Lent, Lafe reloaded Stewart on the horse and took him onto a muddy gravel road to a local store on the main road.
 From there, Stewart was loaded into a pickup truck and transported to the local Paintsville Clinic in Paintsville, Kentucky, birth home of then-unborn Brenda Gail Webb (born January 9, 1951), best known as Crystal Gayle, Grammy Award-winning country music singer and Herman Webb and Loretta Lynn's younger sister.

 The clinic's physician and his team washed Stewart, placed him in a bed, and administered morphine for pain relief.
 Stewart recalled being in a hallucinated state as a result of the morphine and moonshine.
 As news of the P-47 crash circulated, local people lined up to the clinic to view the injured African American combat fighter pilot.
 The town's mayor, Escom Chandler (1946–1949), visited Stewart, followed by the town's police chief, county sheriff and a Paintsville Herald news reporter who ran a story on March 25, 1948.
 The article omitted Stewart's race.
-Around 1:00 AM on March 26, 1948, a USAF representative from Columbus, Ohio arrived at the Paintsville Clinic to pick up Stewart.
-They departed the small rural community without any fanfare or formal sendoff from the community.
-Stewart's wife, Dephine, did not find out about her husband's mountainous aircraft crash until Stewart arrived home.
+Around 1:00 a.m. on March 26, 1948, a USAF representative from Columbus, Ohio, arrived at the Paintsville Clinic to pick up Stewart.
+They departed the small rural community without any fanfare or formal sendoff.
+Stewart's wife, Delphine, did not find out about her husband's mountainous aircraft crash until Stewart arrived home.

 For many years afterwards, local legend, though patently false, held that USAF Republic F-84 Thunderjets shot down a B-52 bomber stolen by an African American man conducting a bombing run on the town.
 In 2005, Danny Keith Blevins, a Johnson County, Kentucky teacher and president of the Van Lear Historical Society, tracked down Stewart at his home in southern Michigan.
-Stewart was bemused when Blevins shared the "stolen B-52" rural legend; Stewart knew that the B-52s didn't even exist in 1948.
+Stewart was bemused when Blevins shared the "stolen B-52" rural legend, as B-52s did not yet exist in 1948.